The Era of Long-Handle Shoulder Bags

 When a bag falls low and also spans wide, thick, horizontal mass across the upper leg, it interrupts vertical flow.

-Conversely, when the bag remains slim in width and controlled in depth—even if the handle is long—the vertical reading remains intact.
+When the bag remains slim in width and controlled in depth — even if the handle is long — the vertical reading stays intact.

 @sofiarichiegrainge / Instagram

-When I wore the The Row Margaux 12 Shoulder, the bag fell below my hip.
+When I wore The Row Margaux 12 Shoulder, the bag fell below my hip.

 By conventional logic, that placement should have disrupted proportion.

-Even positioned lower, it did not create a thick horizontal block across the thigh.
+Even positioned lower, it didn’t create a thick horizontal block across the thigh.

 For a frame where the upper body is relatively streamlined and the hip line present, this downward shift stabilizes the silhouette rather than fragmenting it.